democracyworks/hand-collection-to-vip/README_Early_Voting.md

 <br> </br>

 ## Additional Notes
+- Minimum python version required to run, primarily for f-strings: Python 3.7.0
-DC does not have election authority information listed in the Election Administration Google Sheet.
+- DC does not have election authority information listed in the Election Administration Google Sheet.
 Therefore, the election_administration.txt, department.txt, and person.txt output files are blank (aside from headers).